-Novice pins are presented to those members of the squad who demonstrate an unbridled enthusiasm for rowing, a high degree of motivation to learn and embrace the spirit of Saint Joseph Crew.
-The novice pin is worn on the lapel of a blazer or on the left collar of a shirt and is a rowing tradition since 1825.
+A novice pin is presented to members of the squad after the completion of their first year on the crew.
+Those student-athletes demonstrate an unbridled enthusiasm for rowing, a high degree of motivation to learn, and embrace the spirit of Saint Joseph Crew.
+The novice pin is worn on the lapel of a blazer or on the left collar of a shirt and has been rowing tradition since 1825.

 Last Held: February 2019

 The Blessing of the Fleet is an age-old maritime tradition.
 Rowing shells may be added to the fleet, Christened with a new name, and clergy offer a prayer for a safe and competitive season.
 Student-athletes, families, alumni and coaches are invited to attend.